Bonanza City (ghost town) in Custer County, Idaho — The American West (Mountains)

 Despite this foresight, fires in 1889 and 1897 devastated portions of Bonanza.
 The loss of business due to fires and the increased activity at Custer encouraged many to relocate.
 Today little is left of Bonanza with the exception of a few buildings and the Forest Service Guard Station constructed by the Civilian Conservation Corps in 1934.
 One mile west, in cluster of pines, overlooking the Yankee Fork, is the historic Bonanza Cemetery.
 Nearby is Boot Hill Cemetery and the grave of Lizzie King, whose death remains a Yankee Fork mystery.

 Erected by U.S. Forest Service, Idaho Department of Parks and Recreation, and the Bureau of Land Management.

 Location.
+44° 22.351′ N, 114° 43.621′ W. Marker is in Bonanza City (ghost town), Idaho, in Custer County.
+Marker is on Yankee Fork Road - Custer Motorway Adventure Road near West Fork Yankee Fork Road, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Stanley ID 83278, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on November 13, 2017.
-This page originally submitted on November 13, 2017, by Barry Swackhamer of Brentwood, California.
-This page has been viewed 114 times since then and 25 times this year.
+It was originally submitted on November 13, 2017, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 136 times since then and 14 times this year.
 Photos: 1, 2, 3, 4. submitted on November 13, 2017, by Barry Swackhamer of Brentwood, California.

 Editor’s want-list for this marker.
 A mid-distance view of the marker and Bonanza City. • Can you help?